Corey Bailey

 reel spindles making sure that the foil is making a decent connection to the reel

 spindles.
-Using metal reels, play a tape that you don’t care about (a blank tape
+Using a metal take up reel, play a tape that you don’t care about

-reels are important because of their ability to conduct electricity.
-You can use
+difference.
+Metal reels are important because of their ability to conduct electricity.

-copper or brass shim stock as well.
-Any metal that conducts electricity will do.
+You can use copper or brass shim stock as well.
+Any metal that conducts

 Use the thinnest metal possible to avoid affecting the reel height.